renaudwangler/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_00-Global_Resources.md

 In this task, you will copy the files needed by your lab in your CloudShell local storage.

-1. Ensure **PowerShell** appears in the drop-down menu in the upper-left corner of the Cloud Shell pane.
+1. Ensure **PowerShell** is selectd  in the drop-down menu in the upper-left corner of the Cloud Shell pane.

 1. To copy the files you'll need in this lab, run the following: